Fabii137/Whacky/README.md

 # Whacky

-This is a basic compiler written c++.
+This is a basic compiler written c++ for educational purposes.
-For language grammar see ./docs/grammar.md
+The language grammar can be found at ./docs/grammar.md

 ## Requirements